Alena0704/Test-AQO/README.md

 # Database about students
 ## Database description
 Database consists of four tables:
-Students table contains inforrmation about students, particularly their name, gender, learning group.
+Students' table contains information about students - names, genders, learning groups.
-Teachers table contains information about teachers (name and gender) who learn courses.
+Teachers' table contains information about teachers (name and gender) who teach the courses.
-Course table describs courses that have teachers and students.
-It contains the identificator of teacher and name of course too.
+Course table describes courses.
+It contains the ID information of one specific teacher their assigned course.
-Scores table collects information about how students learn on corses: gather information about marks and analytics about essay (number of letters) and do students have an preparation course before taking exam.
+Scores table collects information about students course grades/marks and analytics for essays (word count) and whether students have a course before an exam.
-There is a schema of database:
+See the database schema link bellow:
 <img alt="Database schema about students" src="some pictures/database_schema.png" />

-To have some more experience with it you can restore dump_students.sql dump using command:
+Note: you can restore dump_students.sql dump using command:
 ```
 pg_dump -d postgres > 'dump_students2.sql'
 ```
 You can generate own data for experiments using database_students.sql script.
-Note, if you run it as it is ypu generate 100 teachers, 10 courses, 3000 students and 15000 data for score table.
+Note, if you run it you can generate 100 teachers, 10 courses, 3000 students and 15000 data for score table.
 You can use below commands to generate more data (instead of N you set how many data you want to generate):

 To generate students:
 ```